ahmadSaeedGoda/nodejs_habit_tracking_app/README.md

 ## Current Scope

-A basic, trivial, simple, minimal, walking skeleton, POC demo for Habit Tracker App implementing JWT Auth & CRUD operations as `Microservices Arch` in `Node.js` having the following functionalities:
+A basic, trivial, simple, minimal, walking skeleton, POC, bleeding-edge demo for Habit Tracker App implementing JWT Auth & CRUD operations as `Microservices Arch` in `Node.js`, deployed on K8S, having the following functionalities:
 * `Register`, `Login`, as a User!
 * User can Add new `Habit`.
 * Update an existing `Habit`.